Venafi/ansible-role-venafi/examples/citrix_adc/README.md

 ## Executing the playbook

-Once the [playbook completed](citrix_create_playbook.yaml), it can be executed by running the command below:
+After you finish the [playbook](citrix_create_playbook.yaml), use the following command to run it:

 ```bash
 ansible-playbook citrix_create_playbook.yaml --ask-vault-pass
 ```

-If you followed the above steps correctly, you should see output similar to what is shown below.
+If done correctly, you should see output similar to the following:

 [![asciicast](https://asciinema.org/a/d9BlbbXWGNFcSzQUkIAeJ0Qcr.svg)](https://asciinema.org/a/d9BlbbXWGNFcSzQUkIAeJ0Qcr)

 ## Reversing the changes performed

-In this example we are including a playbook that allows to revert the changes performed, you can take a look at it [here](citrix_delete_playbook.yaml), it can be executed by running:
+In this example, we include a [playbook that lets you revert the changes made by running citrix_create_playbook.yaml](citrix_delete_playbook.yaml).
+Use the following command to run it:

 ```bash
 ansible-playbook citrix_delete_playbook.yaml